John Edward Brownlee: Attorney-General

 Greenfield appointed Brownlee his attorney-general, and soon after Brownlee was acclaimed in a by-election in Ponoka.
-His training in business and law, unique in the UFA caucus, gave him a central role in most of the government's initiatives; he also led the defence against attacks from the Liberal opposition, and eventually became responsible for setting the agenda for cabinet meetings.
+His training in business and law, unique in the UFA caucus, gave him a central role in most of the government's initiatives.
+He also led the defence against attacks by the Liberal opposition, and eventually became responsible for setting the agenda for cabinet meetings.

 Brownlee quickly entrenched himself in the conservative wing of the UFA caucus.
 He resisted measures that would take decision-making out of government departments and transfer them to the caucus or UFA locals, and opposed the efforts of some UFA backbenchers to transform the application of the Westminster system in Alberta.
 When the UFA's more radical elements called for the creation of a government-owned bank, Brownlee dismissed the idea as neither financially nor constitutionally feasible.
+(The Alberta Treasury Branches, established in the 1930s, proved that Alberta constitutionally could have a provincial bank.)

-His concern for the government's finances extended to its budget deficit; when he found Greenfield's spending cuts wanting, he cut staff from his own department to set an example.
+Brownlee's concern for the government's finances extended to its budget deficit; when he found Greenfield's spending cuts wanting, he cut staff from his own department to set an example.
 In a further attempt to better the government's financial position, he unsuccessfully advocated the sale of its four money-losing railways to Canadian National (CPR) or Canadian Pacific (CPR).

 A longstanding objective of the Alberta government had been winning control of Alberta's lands and natural resources from the federal government.
 The older provinces already had this control, but when Alberta, Saskatchewan, and Manitoba were admitted to Confederation, the federal government retained resource rights and paid the provincial governments an annual grant as compensation.
 As attorney-general, Brownlee was Alberta's chief negotiator in these efforts, and met frequently with representatives of Liberal Prime Minister William Lyon Mackenzie King.
 While negotiations occasionally seemed promising, King was unwilling to fully commit to the transfer, possibly because Charles Stewart, now King's Alberta lieutenant, and John R. Boyle, leader of the provincial Liberals, were sworn enemies of the UFA.